inab/WfExS-backend/README.md

 * `offline-execute`: This command is complementary to `stage`.
 It recognizes `-L` parameter, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage`.
 It executes the workflow, assuming all the preconditions are in place.

 * `export-results` _(to be finished)_: This command is complementary to `offline-execute`.
 It recognizes `-L` parameter, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage` and executed through `offline-execute`.
+It export the results from an execution at a working directory, assuming there is an execution there.
+Export rules should be described in the file used in `-W` parameter when the working directory was staged.

-It bundles the results from an execution at a working directory in an RO-Crate, assuming there is an execution there.
+* `export-crate` _(to be finished)_: This command is complementary to `export-results`.
+It recognizes `-L` parameter, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage` and executed through `offline-execute` and `export-results`.
+It bundles the metadata and provenance results from an execution at a working directory in an RO-Crate, assuming there is an execution there.

 * `mount-workdir`: This command is a helper to inspect encrypted execution environments, as it mounts its working directory for a limited time.
 As `export-stage`, `offline-execute` or `export-results`, it recognizes `-L` parameter and depends on `-J` parameter.

-* `execute`: This command's behaviour is equivalent to `stage` followed by `offline-execute`, followed by `export-results`.
+* `execute`: This command's behaviour is equivalent to `stage` followed by `offline-execute`, `export-results` and `export-crate`.

 When the execution has finished properly, the working directory `outputs` subdirectory should contain both the outputs and an `execution.crate.zip`, which can be used to create a workflow entry in <https://workflowhub.eu>.